Prologue

 "No, nothing new," Georges responded, his tone resigned.
 "Just another day at the office."

-The people in the bus with him were lost in their own worlds, their eyes were glued to their phones as if it was the most treasured object of their little lives.
+The people in the bus with him were lost in their own worlds, their eyes were glued to their phones.

-The city had disappeared in a blur of gray buildings and streets in a flash, appearing devoid of any colour.
+The city was gone in a blur of gray buildings and streets in a flash, devoid of any colour.
 Like the mono filter.

 At his stop, Georges got off the bus and began the short walk to the office.